Greece Moments Greece Moments

 View of Livadi

-The green valley of Astypalea with its many citrus trees and lushly filled gardens winds its way from the sea to the barren mountains, at the foot of which stands a small dam that alleviates the island’s water scarcity somewhat.
-In summer, you can often find fresh home-grown fruit and vegetables in the taverns and cafes in Livadi.
+The green valley of Astypalea, with its many citrus trees and lush gardens, winds its way from the sea up to the barren mountains, at the foot of which stands a small dam that helps ease the island’s water scarcity.
+In summer, you can often find fresh home-grown fruit and vegetables in the tavernas and cafés in Livadi.

 Livadi Beach Astypalea Urlaub